reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 <Diagram name="preserving_state_same_component" height={461} width={600} alt="Diagram with two sections separated by an arrow transitioning between them.
 Each section contains a layout of components with a parent labeled 'App' containing a state bubble labeled isFancy.
 This component has one child labeled 'div', which leads to a prop bubble containing isFancy (highlighted in purple) passed down to the only child.
 The last child is labeled 'Counter' and contains a state bubble with label 'count' and value 3 in both diagrams.
 In the left section of the diagram, nothing is highlighted and the isFancy parent state value is false.
 In the right section of the diagram, the isFancy parent state value has changed to true and it is highlighted in yellow, and so is the props bubble below, which has also changed its isFancy value to true.">

-Since Counter is always in the same position, the count does not reset, event when isFancy state in the parent changes.
+Updating the `App` state does not reset the `Counter` state because it stays in the same position

 </Diagram>